Information and Resources

 What is a Commercial Food Producer?
 Any restaurant, grocery store, food distributor, or if you have a commercial kitchen or provide food to employees or customers, all food scraps (including meat and bones), compostable paper and packaging and food soiled cardboard need to be separated from your regular waste.

 The City has been offering a voluntary Organics Collection Pilot program since 2014.
-This program has been strongly supported by volunteer users reaching capacity on the small volume (cart) program, allowing it to be come a success story and show there is a demand for this program.
+This program has been strongly supported by volunteer users reaching capacity on the small volume (cart) program, deeming the program a success.

 The voluntary program is near full capacity, but the City is increasing our safety standards on the program while also increasing program efficiencies.